Best Software

 Limitations:

-• AI capabilities focus on querying and reporting over existing contracts rather than creating new ones
+• Concord's published AI capabilities centre on querying and reporting over existing contracts more than on generating new ones

-• Less sophisticated than AI-native platforms for the specific use case of custom contract drafting
+• A different fit from AI-native platforms for the specific use case of custom contract drafting

 In practice: Concord is best for teams that need a solid, affordable contract management platform with growing AI capabilities.
 For the specific goal of drafting custom contracts from plain-language descriptions, Concord is not the strongest option.
 Its value is in managing and querying your contract portfolio once agreements are created.